Plastic Bank: History

 Plastic Bank was founded in 2013 by David Katz and Shaun Frankson, with the vision of turning plastic waste into a form of currency to help lift underserved communities out of poverty.

 The organization began its operations in Haiti in 2013, then expanded to the Philippines in 2016, followed by Indonesia in 2018 and Brazil in 2019.
 In 2020 Plastic Bank reached Egypt—its first expansion into the Middle East.
 In 2023, it launched in Thailand and developed its ecosystem in Cameroon.

-"I think the real gift of that day was the realization that I didn't need to create Plastic Bank.
-I needed to become the person who could.
-It was really a spiritual day of awakening for me.
-There was a still, quiet voice, unattached to outcome and meaning.
-It was a space that said, ‘You can become the person who makes change in the world.’”